ahmedibrahimhassan654/chat-App-with-webRTC-socketIO/README.md

-# Realtime Video Chat Application
+# Realtime Chat Application

+## Introduction
+This is a code repository for the corresponding a React Video Chat Application using WebRTC & Socket.io.